github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 ### Scheduled Jobs

-Both GitLab and {{ site.data.variables.product.prodname_actions }} allow you to run workflows at a specific interval.
+Both GitLab and {% data variables.product.prodname_actions %} allow you to run workflows at a specific interval.
 In GitLab, pipeline schedules are configured with a UI, while in GitHub Actions, you can trigger a workflow on the scheduled interval with the "on" key.

 For more information, see "[Scheduled events](/actions/reference/events-that-trigger-workflows#scheduled-events)."

 ### Variables and Secrets

-GitLab and {{ site.data.variables.product.prodname_actions }} support setting environment variables in the configuration file and creating secrets using the GitLab or {{ site.data.variables.product.product_name }} UI.
+GitLab and {% data variables.product.prodname_actions %} support setting environment variables in the configuration file and creating secrets using the GitLab or {% data variables.product.product_name %} UI.

 For more information, see "[Using environment variables](/actions/configuring-and-managing-workflows/using-environment-variables)" and "[Creating and using encrypted secrets](/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)."

 ### Caching

-GitLab and {{ site.data.variables.product.prodname_actions }} provide a method to manually cache files in the configuration file.
+GitLab and {% data variables.product.prodname_actions %} provide a method to manually cache files in the configuration file.

 Below is an example of the syntax for each system.